ietf-wg-acme/acme/draft-ietf-acme-acme.md

 "Extended Validation" (EV) certificates, where the process is intended to also verify the real-world identity of the requester.)

-Existing Web PKI certificate authorities tend to run on a set of ad hoc protocols for certificate issuance and identity verification.
+Existing Web PKI certificate authorities tend to use a set of ad hoc protocols for certificate issuance and identity verification.
 In the case of DV certificates, a typical user experience is something like: